How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 Level 4: Philosophizing

-When we philosophize with each other, we are often talking about external facts.
-Which, as an attentive reader, might make you think it’s a level 1 conversation.
+When we philosophize with another person, we are technically talking about external facts.

 Still, you just know you’ve had a deep conversation when you stayed up all night taking about the meaning of life, the universe and why the hell the word “lisp” has an ‘s’ in it.
-(Even though none of those things have anything to do with you.)
+Even though none of those things have anything to do with you.

-So even though it focuses on external things, this is the level most people talk about when they mention having had a “deep conversation”.
+This the level most people talk about when they mention having had a “deep conversation”.

 1. When philosophizing, we go on an exploration of reality together (instead of 1 person sharing stories and 1 person listening).